rackspaceautomationco/playtypus/README.md

 Call logs specify arrays of JSON instructing The Playtypus what, as well as when, to play HTTP calls.
 Five properties are used:

-1.  timestamp - a string in ISO 8601 format
+1.  timestamp - a string in ISO 8601 format.
+The initial timestamp matters not--the relative distance between each timestamp defines the distance between two calls.

 2.  path - a relative path to be appended to the global --host address